What Matters Most

 Time Commitment

-Participants will be asked to complete a series of 3 surveys over about an 8-month period.
-Each survey will take about 30 to 45 minutes to complete.
-Please watch the video to learn more about the study and the surveys.
+Participants are being asked to complete a series of 3 surveys over about an 8-month period.
+Each survey takes less than 30 minutes to complete.
+The first survey round has been completed.
+Please watch the videos to learn more about the study and the surveys.

 Ready to get started?